rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/email.md

 import Thumbnail from '@site/src/components/Thumbnail';

-The Email action in Studio empowers your app to send emails directly.
+The Email action in DronaHQ empowers your app to send emails directly.
 This feature is particularly useful when you need to confirm activities or communicate information via email.

 <figure>
 <Thumbnail src="/img/reference/actionflow-blocks/email/email.png" alt="Email" />